 Dirty Rice Ingredients

 While this recipe relies on traditional dirty rice ingredients like a mixture of onions, green bell pepper and celery as its base and a bit of tomato paste, I also include Cajun (or Creole) seasoning.
-The main point of diversion comes from the sources of protein and type of rice used.
+The main point of diversion comes from adding beans and lentils and the type of rice used.

 Quick Guide: How to Make Vegetarian Dirty Rice